Aquabrass Alt Progetto Aqua Review & Rating Updated: April 19, 2026

 Aquabrass faucets are organized into two collections: Modern and Classic.

-The Modern collection is very contemporary, showing faucets that are minimalist, stark and angular.
+The Modern collection is very contemporary, showing faucets that are minimalist, stark, and angular.

 Its classic collection is more relaxed and traditional.
 The faucets are usually part of a broader body of products that includes showers, tub fillers, and accessories.
 In some collections, coordinating architectural and cabinet hardware is available to finish off the look.
-Most of the faucets are stunning, a very few are prosaic.

 Faucet Designs